aherdipak/Angular/EventBinding.md

 ![image](https://user-images.githubusercontent.com/35020560/91062316-2ae76e80-e64a-11ea-92c2-250c72eb206d.png)

 - Sometime we also want information about click event itself.
-- *Eg.* Information about click event. for that you have to simply sent parameter `$event`
+- *Eg.* Information about click event. for that you have to simply send parameter `$event`
-- `$event` this is the special varible for angular, This will give you all the information of DOM event that was raised.
+- `$event` this is the special variable of angular, This will give you all the information of DOM event that was raised.
 ```
   import { Component, OnInit } from '@angular/core';
   @Component({